 approach is to add iodine to bread, as was done in the past, because studies show it is 10 times

 more bioavailable than salt.
 A single slice of bread once supplied 150 mcg – one day’s RDA.

-about the current average daily intake of Iodine from food in Japan, and the same as Lugol’s
+by our clinic.
+This is similar to the current average daily intake of Iodine from food in Japan, and

 CAN EXCESS IODINE BE HARMFUL?